 11. Bonds, as defined in paragraph 3, shall be valued and reported in accordance with this statement, the Purposes and Procedures Manual of the NAIC Investment Analysis Office, and the designation assigned in the NAIC Valuations of Securities product prepared by the NAIC Securities Valuation Office (SVO).

 Bonds, except for mandatory convertible bonds: For reporting entities that maintain an asset valuation reserve (AVR), the bonds shall be reported at amortized cost, except for those with an NAIC designation of 6, which shall be reported at the lower of amortized cost or fair value.
 For reporting entities that do not maintain an AVR, bonds that are designated highest-quality and high-quality (NAIC designations 1 and 2, respectively) shall be reported at amortized cost; all other bonds (NAIC designations 3 to 6) shall be reported at the lower of amortized cost or fair value.
+For perpetual bonds, the bonds shall be reported at fair value regardless of NAIC designation, not to exceed any current effective call price.

 Mandatory convertible bonds: Mandatory convertible bonds are subject to special reporting instructions and are not assigned NAIC designations or unit prices by the SVO.
 The balance sheet amount for mandatory convertible bonds shall be reported at the lower of amortized cost or fair value during the period prior to conversion.
 This reporting method is not impacted by NAIC designation or information received from credit rating providers (CRPs).
 Upon conversion, these securities will be subject to the accounting guidance of the statement that reflects their revised characteristics.
 (For example, if converted to common stock, the security will be in scope of SSAP No. 30R—Unaffiliated Common Stock, if converted to preferred stock, the security will be in scope of SSAP No. 32—Preferred Stocks.)